lizkalina/rest_api/README.md

 * [New](https://serene-inlet-28321.herokuapp.com/people/new/) - form to create a person
 * [Edit](https://serene-inlet-28321.herokuapp.com/people/edit/2) - form to edit a person

 All communication with the database is handled by the API.
-The Django app makes requests to the API via service objects called in the views, which render their specified templates once JSON is received.
+The Django web client makes requests to the API via service objects called by the views, which then render their specified template once JSON is returned.
 I separated the business logic and the request logic, so that the app would be more flexible to API changes in the future.